Computershare aims to ensure that management of ESG topics is embedded across the organisation so we can develop the right company culture around ESG.

 Our ESG governance structure ensures the management and control of ESG risks is supported by a strong culture of governance and doing the right thing across Computershare.

-We have in place cross-regional steering committees (Net Zero, modern slavery risk, diversity and inclusion) and several advisory functions to support ESG governance across the organisation.
+We have cross-regional steering committees (Net Zero, modern slavery risk, diversity, equity and inclusion) and several advisory functions to support ESG governance across the organisation.

 We also continue to evaluate executive pay remuneration to ensure this is linked to ESG-related objectives.
-From FY22, 5% of the CEO and CFO’s objectives (and financial outcomes) were linked to ESG-related targets.
-Our short-term incentive schemes for senior management will have ESG related metrics from FY23 onwards.
+Since FY22, 5% of the CEO and CFO’s objectives (and financial outcomes) have been linked to ESG-related targets.
+Our short-term incentive schemes for senior management also have ESG related metrics.

 Information and data security